danieldiamond/gitlab-analytics/README.md

 * Keep indents on empty lines: unchecked

 You can use `Command + Option + L` to format your file.

-##### Testing

-- Every model should be tested in a `schema.yml` file
-- At minimum, unique, not nullable fields, and foreign key constraints should be tested (if applicable)
-- The output of dbt test should be pasted into MRs
-- Any failing tests should be fixed or explained prior to requesting a review

 ### Analysis